errchh/data-portoflio-cyclistic/README.md

 ## Business task

-Find how do casual riders and annual members use Cyclistic bikes differently?
+Find how do casual riders and annual members use Cyclistic Bikes differently?

 ## Key stakeholders